aleksandarilic95/Graph_Alghs/README.md

 ```cpp
   g.add_edge(0,1,1);
 ```
-*first - first node of the connection*
+*first - first node of the connection*,
-*second - second node of the connection*
+*second - second node of the connection*,
-*P - weight of the connection*
+*P - weight of the connection*.